Xomega-Net/Xomega.Docs/docs/tutorial/4-security/2-authentication.md

 ### Credentials structure

-Next we will define a new structure `credentials` with two parameters for the `email` and `password`, which will be added to our `AuthenticationObject` as properties.
+Next, we will define new structure `credentials` with two parameters for the `email` and `password`, which will be added to our `AuthenticationObject` as properties.

 ```xml
 <!-- added-lines-start -->